Russia says it carries out strikes in Ukraine's Mykolaiv, Kharkiv regions | Law-Order

 - Country:

-Russia's defense ministry said on Tuesday it had carried out deadly strikes against Ukrainian forces in the Mykolaiv and Kharkiv regions of Ukraine.
+Russia said on Tuesday it had carried out deadly strikes against Ukrainian forces in Ukraine's southern Mykolaiv region and eastern Kharkiv region.

+The defence ministry also said it destroyed seven ammo depots in the east and south of the country, including in Zaporizhzhia region.
+Reuters was not able to immediately verify battlefield reports.

+Ukraine, which has stepped up its drive to retake Russian-controlled regions in the south, said last week it saw evidence Moscow was redeploying its forces to defend the captured territory.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)